alelawsoWTAMU/CIDM_6325_Final_Project_Lawson/README.md

-# Django Blog Project - Alexander Lawson
+# Django Blog Project Module 4 RETRY- Alexander Lawson

 ## Description
-This is an attempt to resubmit Module 3 without any merge conflicts and receive a potential regrade in Canvas.
+This is an attempt to resubmit Module 4 without any merge conflicts and receive a potential regrade in Canvas.
 The project is a simple blog application built with Django featuring blog post listing, detail views, and Django admin integration.

 ## Project Structure